bitspill/sexcore-node/docs/upgrade.md

 rpcpassword=<password>
 ```

 **Important**: Once changes have been made you'll also need to add the `reindex=1` option **only for the first startup** to regenerate the indexes.
-Once this is complete you should be able to remove the `litecore-node.db` directory with the old indexes.
+Once this is complete you should be able to remove the `sexcore-node.db` directory with the old indexes.

 ### API and Service Changes
 - Many API methods that were a part of the `db` and `address` services are now a part of the `bitcoind` service.
 Please see [Bitcoin Service Docs](services/bitcoind.md) for more details.